dart-lang/site-www/src/language/error-handling.md

 ## Exceptions

 Your Dart code can throw and catch exceptions.
 Exceptions are errors indicating that something unexpected happened.
-If the exception isn’t caught, the [isolate][] that raised the exception is suspended, and typically the isolate and its program are terminated.
+If the exception isn't caught, the [isolate][] that raised the exception is suspended, and typically the isolate and its program are terminated.

-In contrast to Java, all of Dart’s exceptions are unchecked exceptions.
+In contrast to Java, all of Dart's exceptions are unchecked exceptions.
 Methods don't declare which exceptions they might throw, and you aren't required to catch any exceptions.